Kent James: At Your Service

 He and his fellow CJM Lawyers' partners – Shannon McLaughlin, Brendan Madigan, Peter Snelgar and Suzette Araneta – are all Gold Coast locals, completing their studies and establishing their professional careers in the area.

-“With extensive expertise in the areas of commercial and general insurance, financial planning and wealth management, consumer and commercial lending, employment law, and change management, we are able to provide top-tier solutions on a commercially sound basis,” Kent says.
+“With deep experience across commercial and general insurance, financial planning and wealth management, consumer and commercial lending, employment law, and change management, we provide top-tier solutions grounded in commercial reality,” Kent says.

-Born on the Gold Coast, CJM Lawyers was created with a view of servicing its clients to the highest professional level with comprehensive expertise and local knowledge.
+Founded on the Gold Coast, CJM Lawyers was established with a commitment to delivering the highest level of professional service, combining in-depth legal knowledge with strong local insight.

 The firm was founded through the acquisition of Bruce Graham Lawyers, originally founded on the Coast by Bruce Graham in 2007.
 Bruce had previously established a firm in Brisbane in 1979 and consistently provided quality service to clients in South East Queensland, Papua New Guinea and Northern NSW for more than 25 years before illness forced him to sell the practice.

-The partners have continued Bruce’s legacy by providing expert legal services with a personalised local touch.
+The partners have continued Bruce’s legacy by delivering high-quality legal services with a personalised local touch.
 In 2017, the partners expanded the firm again, acquiring KL Legal to service the growing Northern NSW and Southern Gold Coast regions.

 “We are always accessible to our clients,” Kent says.